 Cities I love in North America

-For my purposes today, I am going to just list our favorites in North America (I’ll be back soon with the rest of the world).
+For my purposes today, I am going just to list our favorites in North America (I’ll be back soon with the rest of the world).
 We have been to many of America’s great cities, big and small.
-We have liked all of them but the ones on this list are ones we have either been to more than once or would like to go back to someday.
-I am going to list them, not in the order of how much we like the city but in distance from home which means we start with…
+We have liked all of them, but the ones on this list are ones we have either been to more than once or would like to go back to someday.
+I am going to list them, not in the order of how much we like the city but in distance from home, which means we start with…

 Vancouver, British Columbia

-After Seattle, the city we have spent the most time in since we started traveling together is Vancouver, BC.
+After Seattle, the city we have spent the most time in since we started traveling together in Vancouver, BC.
 We made our first trip back in 1998 when Kathleen took me there for a wonderful birthday weekend.
-Since that time we have been back more than 50 times.
-We have gone less since 2005 when we met our best friends Bob and Judy who live in Chilliwack, BC, about 120 km east of the city.
+Since that time, we have been back more than 50 times.
+We have gone less since 2005, when we met our best friends Bob and Judy, who live in Chilliwack, BC, about 120 km east of the city.
 Before we met them, we probably went to Vancouver three or four times a year, but since then, maybe only once a year.
 But every time we go, we love it.
 I LOVE taking photos there.
 Many of my favorite photos in the last few years were taken in YVR (the airport designation for Vancouver and a common nickname).
-We will go back many times in the future and I encourage you—if you have never been there—go!
+We will go back many times in the future, and I encourage you—if you have never been there—go!
 Stanley Park, Vancouver Theater Sports, Granville Island, Gastown, Robson Street are all things we love and that you should not miss.
 Oops!
 I almost missed our favorite Italian restaurant—CinCin.
-We went there for our 20th anniversary last August and have eaten there at least 10 times.
+We went there for our 20th anniversary last August and have eaten there at least ten times.
 A great restaurant.